Grazen0/blog/posts/chip-8/binary-and-hex.md

 ---
-title: Understanding Binary and Hexadecimal numbers
+title: Understanding Binary and Hexadecimal
-summary: Everything you'll need to know about binary and hexadecimal notation
+summary: Everything you need to know about binary and hexadecimal notation
 date: 04/03/2022
 image: /img/binary_and_hex.png
 image_alt: Don't worry, it's not as complicated as it seems.